-Cash and balances with Central Bank of Nigeria represent cash held with the Central Banks of Nigeria.
+Cash and balances with central bank represent cash held with central banks.
+The fair value of cash jurisdictions in which the Bank operates.
 The fair value of these balances approximates their carrying amounts.

-(ii) Due from other banks
+(ii) Due From Other Banks

-Due from other banks represents balances with local and correspondence banks, inter-bank placements and items in the course of collection.
+Due from other banks represents balances with local and correspondence banks, interbank placements and items in the course of collection.
 The fair value of the current account balances, floating placements and overnight deposits approximates their carrying amounts.

-(iii) Treasury bills and bonds
+(iii) Treasury Bills And Bonds